-The Stereo 40 MKIII 2A3 is a push-pull pure triode integrated amplifier, running in class a/b mode, using the beautiful vintage 2A3 valves in fixed bias mode.
+The Stereo 40 MKIII is a push-pull Ultralinear stereo power amp, capable of running in either pentode ultralinear or pure triode mode, using the excellent EL34 or KT88 valves in fixed bias.
 The driver and phase splitting is all triode.
-The pre-amp is a high quality 'Passive' circuit using silver audio cable and an ALPS 'blue' volume control.
+The preamp is a high quality 'Passive' circuit using silver audio cable and an ALPS 'blue' volume control.
 It is sensitive enough to be used with all modern source equipment having an output of 250mv or greater.
-Its simplicity coupled with point to point hand wiring without the use of printed circuit boards results in an open euphoric sound that is wonderfully detailed and warm sounding.
+Its simplicity coupled with point to point wiring hand wiring without the use of printed circuit boards results in an open euphoric sound that is wonderfully detailed and warm sounding. also covers the SE & 'ie' model, where the tape monitor facility & triode circuit and are omitted.
+This model may be used with either EL34/6CA7/KT77/KT66/KT88/6550